Background

 Other disclosures

-In addition to the disclosures reasonably necessary for the purposes identified elsewhere in this privacy policy, we may disclose information about you:
+In addition to the disclosures reasonably necessary for the purposes identified elsewhere in this privacy

 (a) to the extent that we are required to do so by law;